Kurento/kurento/doc-kurento/source/dev/dev_guide.rst

 **Option 1: Quick setup**

 If you install the ``kurento-media-server-dev`` package, all build dependencies will get installed too.
-This is a quick and easy way to get all the dependencies, if you don't care about building them from scratch:
+This is a quick and easy way to get all the dependencies, if you don't care about building them from scratch.

+First add the Kurento repos to your system, by following either of :ref:`release install <installation-local>` or :ref:`development install <installation-dev-local>`.
+Then, run this command:

 .. code-block:: shell